Caring, competency, compassion and always learning

 In cases of feline pemphigus, most nails can be affected

-Thick cheesy pus is characteristic
+Thick cheesy pus involving multiple nails is characteristic

 Pemphigus Erythematosus